News Archive 2020

 Most important German research award › more

-10.12.2020 | Media Release, TOP NEWS, Experimental Interaction Ecology
+10.12.2020 | TOP NEWS, Media Release, Experimental Interaction Ecology

 Also the robin <em>(Erithacus rubecula)</em> contributes to this: According to the study, ten percent more bird species in the surrounding area increase the feeling of happiness as much as a comparable increase in income.
 (Picture: Senckenberg)